-“Summary judgment” is a judgment in favor of the foreclosing party (the "bank") after a borrower formally responds to a foreclosure lawsuit, but the response doesn’t raise any valid issues or defenses.
+“Summary judgment” is a judgment in favor of the foreclosing party (called the "bank" in this article) after a borrower formally responds to a foreclosure lawsuit, but the response doesn’t raise any valid issues or defenses.
 Once the bank gets summary judgment, it can proceed with a foreclosure sale.
-(To get tips on what to do—and what not do—in a foreclosure, see Foreclosure Do’s and Don’ts.)

 If you default on your mortgage loan, the bank can go through a specific legal process in which it sells your home to pay off your debt.
 This process is called foreclosure.